What is the process?

 Extraction takes place in Uganda, Africa.
 During harvesting of the fruits on a banana tree the pseudo stem is removed, this is standard procedure and they are usually considered a waste product.
 The stems are dried and the centre is removed using bamboo scraping tools which keep the strands intact.
 The strands obtained from the stem are then further dried, softened and manipulated to create the finished pieces presented to you beautiful earthlings.

 Why is banana hair more expensive than plastic synthetic hair?

 Banana hair is hand made from start to finish, the procedure is very slow.
 Plastic hair is mass produced from machines using toxins that are detrimental to the workers and environmental health, the factories often provide low wages and in many cases present poor working conditions.
-To lower the cost of our banana hair may endanger the working conditions and wage offered to the workers in Africa.
+To lower the cost of our banana hair may endanger the working conditions and wage offered to the workers in Uganda, Africa.
 To obtain fair working conditions for all, the retail price of the finished pieces must also remain fair.

 Can it be heat styled?

 Yes.
 You may heat style up to 190 degrees, the same as human hair.